“Am I pregnant, or is it premenstrual syndrome?”

 Hormone changes can cause you to experience symptoms like teariness, anxiety, depression, irritability, and mood swings in early pregnancy, as well as when you’re about to be on your period.
 But you might also be experiencing mood changes during pregnancy due to adjusting to the other changes pregnancy might have brought into your life, like morning sickness.

-If it’s PMS, you’ll feel better when your period starts.
+If it’s PMS, you’ll likely feel better when your period starts and the symptoms subside.
 But with pregnancy, you might experience mood changes throughout pregnancy.

 PMS can make you eat more or crave sweet, salty, or fatty foods, due to changes in hormones.
 This desire to eat certain foods may go away during your period.